lvfrazao/IEXTools/README.md

 - Some people say that the quality of data from IEX may be lower due to the lower volume that they handled when compared to other bigger exchanges (not sure how valid this actually is)
 - Unsure how this data is maintained (if at all)
 - The future availability of this data is not guaranteed, IEX may choose to paywall this data in the future
-- It is unclear whether paperwork is required to access this data
+- Data is unadjusted so it would need to be manually adjusted in order to use in a backtesting engine

 ## Questions

-1. Is the HIST data adjusted for dividends, splits, etc.?
+1. Q: Is the HIST data adjusted for dividends, splits, etc.?
 If so how often?
+A: No, HIST data is just a saved version of the live binary trading stream - unadjusted.
-2. Am I required to fill out and submit a Data Agreement prior to accessing the data?
+2. Q: Am I required to fill out and submit a Data Agreement prior to accessing the data?
+A: According to the IEX API maintainers this is not required to access the historical data